bartekbvs/novaconsole/README.md

     WARNING:novaconsole.client:connected to: ws://127.0.0.1:6083/?token=bdcea854-2566-4f3b-86ef-4791aba42eea
     WARNING:novaconsole.client:type "!." to disconnect

- ~~In either case, you will have an interactive connection to the serial console of your Nova server.
+<strike> In either case, you will have an interactive connection to the serial
+console of your Nova server.
 You can type `~.` to disconnect.
-If you find that the `~` conflicts with something (for example, `~` is also used as the default escape character by `ssh`), you can specify a new escape character with `-e`:  ~~
+If you find that the `~` conflicts with something (for example, `~` is also used as the default escape character by `ssh`), you can specify a new escape character with `-e`: </strike>

 You can specify a new escape character with `-e`